 How is a herniated disc treated?
 Nonsurgical and surgical approaches

-How is a herniated disc treated?
-Will I need surgery?
-These are questions you may be asking after being diagnosed with a herniated disc in the spine.
-Most patients are able to find relief from herniated disc symptoms, getting back to a high quality of life, with nonsurgical treatments.
+Many patients ask about how a herniated disc is treated and whether surgery will be necessary after being diagnosed with this condition.
+A high amount of patients are able to find relief from herniated disc symptoms, getting back to a good quality of life, with nonsurgical treatments.
 However, surgery can become an option when a more conservative approach does not bring the hoped-for freedom from painful symptoms.
 Pain and limited mobility from a herniated disc can make the things you love — or even just an everyday activity like doing the dishes — difficult.
 Knowledge of the best treatments out there can help you return to a healthy and happy life.

 Managing symptoms with conservative treatments